 Prepare to nurse your new lawn for at least two months.

 - Keep foot traffic off young seedlings for at least a month; they are easily injured.

-- All that tilling, fertilizing and watering that goes along with establishing new grass from seed also helps establish weeds.
-Early on, it’s best to pull those weeds by hand.
+- Pull weeds by hand.
+All that tilling, fertilizing and watering that goes along with establishing new grass from seed also helps establish weeds.

 Let fescue reach 4.5 inches, then mow it back to 3 inches.
 Allow those clippings to fall into the turf, where they’ll return nutrients to the soil.
 That alone can reduce the need for fertilizer by as much as 30 percent.

 Once you’ve mowed that fall season lawn a few times, the next step is celebrating.
 You’ve got a newly rejuvenated tall fescue lawn that will tolerate cooler temperatures and stay thick and green longer.

 Look up your region’s first frost date of fall, then plant 45 days before.
 This allows a one- to three-week germination period plus time for roots to become established before winter.
 Knowing when to overseed fescue is half the battle, so if you have the timing right, you’re on the way to a healthy, rejuvenated lawn.

 Can you Overseed Fescue Without Aerating?

 It is not a must that you aerate before overseeding fescue, but it will improve growth rates and make it grow thicker faster.